ROHHAD: Hypoventilation treatment

 Every ROHHAD patient requires some form of ventilatory support, ranging from non-invasive BiPAP machines to tracheostomy procedures.
 Approximately 50% of ROHHAD patients will require ventilatory support day and night, whereas the other half only require night-time support.

 A bilevel positive airway pressure machine, or BiPAP, is a ventilator mask worn at night.
 The BiPAP pushes air into the lungs, therefore breathing for the patient.
 This is helpful for ROHHAD patients, as hypoventilation causes the mechanism that controls breathing in oxygen to slow and sometimes stop during sleep.

-A tracheostomy is the result of a surgical procedure to create a hole in the trachea in order to give access to ventilatory tubing.
+A tracheostomy is a surgical procedure to create a hole in the trachea in order to give access to the airways for insertion of ventilatory tubing.
 This procedure is performed to create an airway in situations when long term continuous use of a ventilator is needed.
-ROHHAD patients whose hypoventilation is so severe that they require support during the day and night will often undergo tracheostomies.
+ROHHAD patients whose hypoventilation is so severe that they require support during both day and night will often undergo tracheostomies.